PhilipVigus/Learning-Notes/goal-tracking.md

 ### Tuesday

 - Goal - Review Josh's feedback on process recording and update process accordingly
+	- done.
+Also watched replay of his demonstration from last night.
+Learned some really useful things, particularly the idea of only increasing one problem 'dimension' at a time.
 - Goal - Write a blog
+	- not done
 - Goal - https://github.com/makersacademy/skills-workshops/blob/master/practicals/servers_and_clients/http_servers.md
+	- Completed, all fine and I understand the code involved

+### Wednesday

+- Goal - Consolidate understanding of capybara and rspec by working through https://github.com/makersacademy/course/blob/master/intro_to_the_web/post_challenges/birthday_app.md
+	- done.
+It was a really useful exercise that helped me understand the steps required to get a basic app up and running.
+We also ended up covering the same material again in the afternoon's pairing session, so everything was doubly reinforced

+### Thursday

+- Goal - Finish writing blog
+- Goal - Read through the HTTP explainer article https://dev.opera.com/articles/http-basic-introduction/ and DNS stuff